How Teachable Revamped the Backend Take-Home Assignment

 - Quirks: We built in a minor oddity or two.
 We did this because we want to see how candidates work around an issue, should they choose to address it.

 - Complexity: Ultimately, the complexity in our assignment is holistic.
-We’re not just looking at how clean a candidate’s code is but also at how they’ve architected their gem, what their testing strategy looks like, and the design patterns they’ve utilized.
+We’re not just looking at how clean a candidate’s code is but also at how they’ve architected their gem or library, what their testing strategy looks like, and the design patterns they’ve utilized.
 We’re looking at the big picture, so to speak.
 In designing our take-home, we wanted to provide candidates as blank a canvas as possible to work with — we love seeing the submissions.

 We’ve now been using the new take-home for a little over a month and it’s been very smooth sailing.
 However, we’re already thinking of building another version, or possibly even scrapping the one we currently have.
 Some ideas we’ve bounced around: